Make Your Own Halloween Apothecary Bottles - Free Printable Labels

 Fill your bottles with anything you want!
-We added used colored salt mixed with glitter and dollar store skeletons in our bottles.
+We added:

 Once you’re done, display your bottles for Halloween and enjoy your new spooky decorations.
 Make sure to snap a picture and tag Landmark Home Warranty so we can see your creations!

-While it may be the time for frights and fear, don’t be frightened by home repairs this Halloween season.
+While it may be the time for frights and fear, don’t be frightened by home repairs this year.
 Purchase a home warranty from Landmark and make sure when your covered systems and appliances go bump in the night and fail, you can have them repaired or replaced.
-Purchase a home warranty here or look at our plans and pricing here.
+Take a look at our plans and pricing here.

 Lifestyle and Décor Articles